29th September 2021

-Please join us for the first of two salons which will consider how we integrate compassion into our work, cities, and lives.
-There is an expanding evidence base for the use of compassion to transform educational environments for students and indeed for us all so our first salon in this series considers how we integrate compassion into university curricula.
+This was the first two salons which considered how we integrate compassion into our work, cities, and lives.
+There is an expanding evidence base for the use of compassion to transform educational environments for students and indeed for us all so our first salon in this series considered how we integrate compassion into university curricula.

-This salon also coincides with the launch of an Edinburgh University online self-directed course for individuals in compassion which has been developed by an interdisciplinary group of educators passionate about integrating compassion into University curricula.
+The salon also coincided with the launch of an Edinburgh University online self-directed course for individuals in compassion which has been developed by an interdisciplinary group of educators passionate about integrating compassion into University curricula.
 This has been supported by the University’s Principal’s Teaching Award Scheme.

 Dr. Theo Gilbert, Associate Professor, Teaching and Learning, University of Hertfordshire, was awarded the 2018 Times Higher Education’s/Advance HE’s ‘Most Innovative Teacher of the Year’ and in 2020 delivered the keynote to the annual symposium of National Teaching Fellows/CATE.
 Theo draws together rich, current scholarship on the evolution of compassion (not as itself an emotion) but as a psychobiological motivation, to notice, not normalise, distress or disadvantaging of others and to do something wise to reduce or prevent that.
 From a background in anthropology, he translates this understanding from brain sciences into practical compassionate communications strategies for use by staff or students in their task-focused teams/group work.
 Studies of this amongst students have shown enhanced inclusivity and critical insights across their teams with consistent statistical significance – in contrast to controls.
 The skills of vigilance and wise follow-up action to reduce known types of suffering in teams constitute compassion (Compassionate Mind Foundation) and are now being taught and assessed in HE group/teamwork across degrees/disciplines, including STEM.